Art deco design restaurants are returning with flair to interior designers’ projects! More glamorous than ever, take inspiration from our selection:

 Café Waldeck welcomes visitors with its colourful interior and golden accents that remind us of the classics from the 20’.
 The dining hall is designed in Parisian style with its bistro high chairs, sleek design lighting, and mirrored walls.
 The pink long bar with its leathered pink high chairs makes a contrast to the dark blue walls.
 This art-deco inspired interior is combined with a little more modern banana leaf monochrome carpet and brass accents.

 The Piur restaurant is located in the city’s Mercado Central – built in the early 20s one of the largest marketplaces in Europe.
 The historical building was an inspiration for Ana Milena Hernandez Palacios during the project.
 Lighting and striped wooden walls are the first violins in this restaurant.
 The space was divided into personalized corners to share meals in a more quiet and intimate environment.
 Earth tones alongside with wooden elements and terracotta tiles make it a calm and harmonious place.
+Beautiful and inspiring, this is one of the 10 Art Deco Design Restaurants that couldn’t miss from our list!

 This Chinese dim sum restaurant is a peculiar interpretation of China’s art-deco era by Sarah Ward Interiors studio.
 The eatery resembles 1920s Shanghai.
 During that time this vibrant city was full of art which was a merge of art-deco with traditional Chinese motifs.
 In the restaurant, we can find classics like leather-upholstered banquettes or wall and mirror panels.
 On the other hand, walking in through a moon gate made from blackened oak takes guests for a far journey to the Monkey King Country.